SADevs/slack-group-rules/README.md

 # Slack SADevs Rules and Guidelines

-1. Do not @channel in #general
+1. Do not @channel in #general.
-2. Be nice to others
-3. Respect each other
+1. Respect each other and the tools we use.
-4. Don't make fun of PHP too much.
-It has feelings, too
-5. Do not create redundant channels.
-For example, #javascript and #coffeescript.
-It's all the same thing.
-However, #javascript and #angular make sense.
+1. Check the channel list before you decide to make a new channel.
+If a channel already exists that you want to create, just join it and start chatting!
+1. If you have an issue, contact an admin.
+You can see the list of admins down below.

 If you have other additions to this rule set (this is a first draft), please submit them as a pull request.

 Thanks, and happy chatting, San Antonio Developers!

+Current admins:

+1. propagandapanda4
+1. gtmanfred
+1. drlordrevandrew
+1. redrobot